Indivd Insights

 Share of entrants who leave without engaging

-Mismatch between exterior signal and interior experience
+Mismatch between what the exterior promises and what the interior delivers

 Qualified visitors